Last year I showed

 Considering how disturbed Kerry was by my report on his IQ versus Bush`s — on the air with Brokaw, he laughed it off adeptly, but after the camera was off, he was so bothered by it that he returned to the topic to make the excuse that he must have been out drinking (as Brokaw told Don Imus

 As Chris Suellentrop of Slate wrote in "Kerry vs. His Script: Why can`t the man read a simple speech?
 Declaring war on declarative sentences,"

-Kerry proves incapable of reading simple declarative sentences.
+The campaign gives reporters the text of each of Kerry`s speeches "as prepared for delivery," apparently to show how much Kerry diverges from them...Kerry proves incapable of reading simple declarative sentences.
 He inserts dependent clauses and prepositional phrases until every sentence is a watery mess.
 Kerry couldn`t read a Dick and Jane book to schoolchildren without transforming its sentences into complex run-ons worthy of David Foster Wallace.
 Kerry`s speechwriters routinely insert the line "We can bring back that mighty dream," near the conclusion of his speeches, presumably as an echo of Ted Kennedy`s Shrum-penned "the dream will never die" speech from the 1980 Democratic convention.
 Kerry saps the line of its power.
 Here`s his version from Monday`s speech in Tampa: "We can bring back the mighty dream of this country, that`s what`s at stake in these next two weeks."...Kerry flubs his punch lines, sprinkles in irrelevant anecdotes, and talks himself into holes that he has trouble improvising his way out of.
 He steps on his applause lines by uttering them prematurely, and then when they roll up on his TelePrompTer later, he`s forced to pirouette and throat-clear until he figures out how not to repeat himself.
 He piles adjective upon adjective until it`s like listening to a speech delivered by Roget.Kerry`s health-care speech Monday in Tampa was a classic of the form.
 The written text contained a little more than 2,500 words.
 By the time he was finished, Kerry had spoken nearly 5,300 words—not including his introductory remarks and thank-yous to local politicians—more than doubling the verbiage.

 In contrast, Bush seldom let his ego get in the way of competent campaigning.
 If he didn`t think his speeches were good enough the way they were written, he`d get new speechwriters, not try to fix them on the fly himself.
 (Of course, Bush`s standards for Cabinet Secretaries, foreign policy advisers, and other trivial officials are laxer than for the important jobs involved in winning elections.)